nuxt/nuxt.com/content/3.deploy/digitalocean.md

     }
     ```

-5. Finally, you'll need to add this start script to your Digital Ocean app's run command.
+5. Finally, you'll need to add this start script to your DigitalOcean app's run command.
 Go to `Components > Settings > Commands`, click "Edit", then add `npm run start`

 ::tip
-Your Nuxt app should be live at a Digital Ocean generated URL and you can now follow [the rest of the Digital Ocean deployment guide](https://docs.digitalocean.com/products/app-platform/how-to/manage-deployments/).
+Your Nuxt app should be live at a DigitalOcean generated URL and you can now follow [the rest of the DigitalOcean deployment guide](https://docs.digitalocean.com/products/app-platform/how-to/manage-deployments/).
 ::

 ## Learn more